salesforce/cos-e/README.md

 On a positive note, because CoS-E uses crowd-sourcing it also adds diversity of perspective and in particular diverse reasoning on world knowledge to the CQA dataset.

 ### Bibtex
-If you use this dataset or paper in your work, please cite us:
+If you use this dataset or paper in your work, please cite [Explain Yourself!
+Leveraging Language models for Commonsense Reasoning](https://arxiv.org/abs/1906.02361):

 ```
 @inproceedings{rajani2019explain,